Contact:

 Partition walls in deconstruction: selective removal, openings and adaptation

 In existing buildings, partition walls are often removed selectively or opened in a targeted manner.
 Dust and noise control, minimizing vibrations, and protecting the load-bearing structure and installations are essential.
 In the areas of building gutting and concrete cutting as well as concrete demolition and special demolition, coordinated methods are used to avoid affecting adjacent components, sensitive systems or ongoing operations.
+Sequencing typically starts with preparatory works (isolation, coverings, enclosures), followed by test cuts or probe openings, and then controlled dismantling with continuous monitoring.

 Material-dependent methods